jsnavarr/dish-of-the-day/README.md

 	- datetime-local was being added to the database but when trying to set it in HTML when editing a dish availability it was not displayed.
 		- The solution was to use moment (a node.js library) which will format the date to "YYYY-MM-DD:HH:MM" which HTML will accept it.
 	- When OAUTH was implemented the app crashed but no enough information was displayed in order to understand the root of the issue.
 I talked to Josh in the class and he told me that I had to pass user information to each controller function.
+	- Typos are very hard to find and they usually crash your app.
+Javascript should inforce that only variables you had declared are being used but since I do not think they will do that then I will create a parser which will help developers to identify potential typos (python project).
+	-  Not a big challenge but was blocking me for hours: using pop instead of push when trying to add an object to an array.

 ## If I had more time